Knowledge Equivalence in Digital Twins of Intelligent Systems: Evaluation

-Firstly, the performance of knowledge update is evaluated.
+Firstly, the performance of knowledge updates is evaluated.
 The aim is to investigate how different knowledge update strategies, when applied at different time steps of the simulation, can affect utility deviation over time.
-In particular, three knowledge update strategies are evaluated, each differs in how the knowledge is updated: \begin{itemize} \item \textit{keep knowledge}: update all data listed in Table \ref{tab: data}, except for the interaction graph, and keep the graph in the simulated system unchanged. \item \textit{clear knowledge}: update all data in Table \ref{tab: data}, except for the interaction graph, and set all edge weights to zero. \item \textit{update knowledge}: update all data listed in Table \ref{tab: data} \end{itemize}
+The evaluation is intended to investigate the question \ref{Q_update} for the necessity of knowledge synchronisation.
+In particular, three update strategies used for synchronising the DT are evaluated, each differs in how the knowledge is updated: \begin{itemize} \item \textit{Keep knowledge}: update all data items listed in Table \ref{tab: data}, except for the interaction graph, and keep the graph in the simulated system unchanged. \item \textit{Clear knowledge}: update all data items in Table \ref{tab: data}, except for the interaction graph, and set all edge weights to zero. \item \textit{Update knowledge}: update all data items listed in Table \ref{tab: data} \end{itemize}

+\textit{Keep knowledge} and \textit{Clear knowledge} are two baselines.
+They represent two setups where the model update does not pay attention to the knowledge.
+Then the knowledge either remains unchanged or is reset.
+Only state variables and essential attributes of agents are synchronised to the DT.
+Instead, \textit{update knowledge} synchronises not only the latest state but knowledge to the DT.

 Each experiment is designed to run for 100 time steps, which contains two phases: \textit{knowledge accumulation} phase and \textit{evaluation} phase.
 Each phase lasts for 50 time steps.
-The beginning of \textit{knowledge accumulation} is called \textit{start time}, and the end is called \textit{update time}.
+The beginning of \textit{knowledge accumulation} is called the \textit{start time}, and the end is called the \textit{update time}.
 At \textit{start time}, the simulated system is initialised by replicating the snapshot of the real system, which contains all data listed in Table \ref{tab: data}.
-At \textit{knowledge accumulation} phase, both systems run for 50 time steps to allow their knowledge to evolve.
+At the \textit{knowledge accumulation} phase, both systems run for 50 time steps to allow their knowledge to evolve.
 The two systems also gradually deviate from each other because of condition I. Next, at \textit{update time}, the three update strategies are applied respectively to the simulated system by sensing the real system.
-Finally at the \textit{evaluation} phase, both systems run another 50 time steps, and the utility deviation is evaluated.
+Finally, at the \textit{evaluation} phase, both systems run another 50 time steps, and the utility deviation is evaluated.

 To emulate updating at different points in time, for each of the scenarios I-1 to I-6, 30 time stamps are randomly sampled from 1 to 900.
 Each time stamp serves as the \textit{start time} for one experiment.
 Each experiment is repeated 10 times.